osx-tools/asahi-encrypt/README.md

 A brief description of what it does

 ## 1. Shrink root filesystem by 32M
-It is required to accomodate LUKS header when partition will be encrypted.
+It is required to accommodate LUKS header when partition will be encrypted.

 ``` sh
 btrfs filesystem resize -32M /mnt